oubiwann/lcmap-system/docs/source/includes/_api.md

 (#(inets ok) #(ssl ok) #(lhttpc ok) #(lhc ok))
 ```

-> If you attemtp to use the API without having first started it,
+> If you attempt to use the API without having first started it,
 > you will see errors like the following:

 ```lfe